ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a GET request.

-The KDC performs the same verifications as the FETCH handler in {{pubkey-fetch}}, and if successful returns the same response as in {{pubkey-fetch}} but without filtering based on roles or identifiers: all the group members' public keys are returned.
+The KDC performs the same verifications as the FETCH handler in {{pubkey-fetch}}, and if successful returns the same response as in {{pubkey-fetch}} but without filtering based on roles or node identifiers: all the group members' public keys are returned.

 Note that this resource handler, as the FETCH handler for the same resource, only verifies that the node is authorized by the AS to access this resource.
 Nodes that are not members of the group but are authorized to do signature verifications on the group messages may be allowed to access this resource, if the application needs it.